evergreen

 They also have a “tune your home feed” settings page where you can remove specific pins, boards, or topics:

-Despite being a notorious algorithmic bad boy, YouTube also gives you the ability to mark videos in your feed as "not interested" or "don't recommend channel", then follows up asking why you marked it.
+Despite being a notorious algorithmic bad boy, YouTube also gives you the ability to mark videos in your feed as “not interested” Although anecdotally, no matter how many times I say I don’t want Jordan Peterson videos, they keep showing up or “don’t recommend channel”, then follows up asking why you marked it.

 They also offer a “remove this video” option on your watch history page: